Home » Geography » Seismic Zones of India

 Zone Description

-Zone 4 This zone includes areas that are moderately susceptible to earthquakes and includes parts of the Himalayan region, the western and eastern coasts, and parts of the central and southern regions of the country.
+Zone 4 This zone covers areas that have a moderate risk of earthquakes.
+It includes parts of the Himalayan region, the western and eastern coasts, and some central and southern areas of the country. covering the remaining parts of Jammu and Kashmir, Himachal Pradesh, and Uttarakhand, as well as parts of Haryana, Punjab, Delhi, Sikkim, and more.

 Zone 2 This zone includes areas that have a very low level of seismic hazard and includes parts of the northeastern region of the country.